Exact Universal Chaos, Speed Limit, Acceleration, Planckian Transport Coefficient, "Collapse" to equilibrium, and Other Bounds in Thermal Quantum Systems: Simple examples

 From the above, it follows that ${\sf{Tr}}\left(\rho_{\Lambda}^{\sf {canonical }}\left(n^{2}\right)\right)=\frac{e^{\beta \hbar \omega}}{\left(e^{\beta \hbar \omega}-1\right)^{2}}+\frac{1}{\left(e^{\beta \hbar \omega}-1\right)^{2}}$.
 An elementary calculation then illustrates that, at an arbitrary temperature $T$, the variance of the kinetic energy in a single mode of $H_{\Lambda}$ given by Eq. (\ref{long-osc1}) is none other than the square of the internal energy $U \equiv {\sf{Tr}}\left(\rho^{\sf canonical}_{\Lambda} H_{\Lambda}\right) (= \hbar \omega ({\sf{Tr}}\left(\rho^{\sf canonical}_{\Lambda} n \right) + 1/2)$) at that temperature,

-Thus not only, as is well known, is the average of the kinetic energy half of the total energy in a harmonic mode but also the variance of the kinetic energy at finite temperature is also half the squared internal energy.
+This relation concerning the variance of the kinetic energy at finite temperature complements the well known result that the average of the kinetic energy is half of the total energy in a harmonic mode.
 As Eq. (\ref{osc:var:2}) illustrates, the variance of the kinetic term is, at low temperatures, higher than that of the full Hamiltonian.
-This is a general property that appears whenever we use the thermodynamic heat capacity defined by the Hamiltonian $H_{\Lambda}$ (employed in Section \ref{decoupled} and Appendices \ref{sec:RP} and \ref{sec:lowT}) instead of the effective heat capacity of Eq. (\ref{cv2}).
+This is a general property that appears whenever we use the thermodynamic heat capacity defined by the Hamiltonian $H_{\Lambda}$ (employed in Section \ref{decoupled} and \ref{sec:lowT}) and Appendix \ref{sec:RP} instead of the effective heat capacity of Eq. (\ref{cv2}).
 The variance of the full Hamiltonian in the thermal state that it defines (and thus the thermodynamic heat capacity) always vanishes in the low T limit (since the system approaches a (ground state) eigenstate or mixture of degenerate states).